PriceSnap

 Collector tastes change over time.
 Mid-Century Modern furniture has surged in value, while formal Victorian pieces have softened.
 Asian antiquities remain strong.
 Current interior design trends significantly influence antique values.

 These are some of the most sought-after antique categories in the current market.
-Values shown represent exceptional examples in good to excellent condition.
+Values shown represent exceptional examples in good to excellent condition, and authentication is essential at these levels.

 Iconic leaded glass table lamp, c.
 1905